 Some people miss the fact that this book can really help with personal development.

-It’s the best book I have ever read on rapid cognition.
+It’s the best book I have ever read on rapid cognition, also called gut instinct.

 If you want to understand the power of your unconscious mind and why you should trust it more often, Blink is your answer.

-One of my favorite stories was that of a Fire Chief who stormed into a burning building with his crew.
+One of my favourite stories was that of a Fire Chief who stormed into a burning building with his crew.